astronomer/astronomer-cosmos/docs/dbt/docs.rst

 Generating Docs
 ================

 dbt allows you to generate static documentation on your models, tables, and more.
 You can read more about it in the `official documentation <https://docs.getdbt.com/docs/building-a-dbt-project/documentation>`_.
+For an example of what the docs look like with the `jaffle_shop` project, check out _`this site<http://cosmos-docs.s3-website-us-east-1.amazonaws.com/>`_.

 Many users choose to generate and serve these docs on a static website.
 This is a great way to share your data models with your team and other stakeholders.